bobandash/synqsell_shopify/aws/README.md

   sam sync --stack-name Synqsell-Dev --watch
   ```
   - `<FunctionName>` - this is found in your CloudFormation template
-- For deploying to staging or prod, go to ACM -> Create records in Route 53 after you run deploy
+- NOTE: For deploying to staging or prod, this may be frozen for a little bit.
+You have to make sure the ALB Certificate is approved.
+Go to ACM -> Create records in Route 53 for the ALB Certificate.

-# Common Commands

-# sam build

-# sam validate --template-file <name> --lint

-# sam deploy --config-env dev

-# sam deploy --config-env prod

-## TODO: I need to setup a CD pipeline --> basically it has to run iam first then pass it as the --role-arn
+## Roadmap
+I will add the roadmap after talking to users, but before I continue:
+- I need to fix the error handling for a lot of the lambda functions (read about best practices too late), and add DLQ to the Shopify webhook topics.